 Sunday, January 20, 2008

-The former president of The Lane neighborhood association, Pete Hagan, said that in September 2007, the association sent a letter to the baby's father, Justin Mozer, complaining about the behavior of pit bulls kept in the back yard.
+The former president of The Lane neighborhood association, Pete Hagan, said that in September 2007, the association sent Justin Mozer a letter complaining about the behavior of pit bulls kept in the back yard.
 The letter, which Hagan e-mailed to the Herald-Leader on Saturday, said pit bulls routinely got out of the yard and frightened neighbors.
-But Hagan said he had no problems with the Jack Russell terrier, and had noticed no problems with the pit bulls since November. - Valarie Spears, Lexington Herald-Leader, January 20, 2008
+But Hagan said he had no problems with the Jack Russell terrier, and he had noticed no problems with the pit bulls since November. - Valarie Spears, Lexington Herald-Leader, January 20, 2008

 Please donate to support our work

 DogsBite.org is a 501(c)(3) tax-exempt public charity organization.
 Learn more »

 | 1/19/2008 7:53 PM |